-- Having a nutrient management plan approved by DCR: Your facility must have a nutrient management program that has been approved by the Virginia Department of Conservation and Recreation.
+- Having a nutrient management plan approved by DCR: have a nutrient management program that has been approved by the Virginia Department of Conservation and Recreation

-- Minimizing the use of pesticides and other chemicals: Your facility must comply with all regulations regarding the use of pesticides, including herbicides, insecticides, rodenticides, and fungicides and have a program in place to minimize their use.
+- Minimizing the use of pesticides and other chemicals: minimize use of pesticides and fungicides

-- Reducing solid waste: Your facility must be actively working to reduce its solid waste generation.
+- Reducing solid waste: work to reduce its solid waste generation

-- Using water efficiently: Your facility must have a plan in place and have taken steps toward reducing its water use.
+- Using water efficiently: have taken steps toward reducing its water use

-- Conserving energy: Your facility must have a plan in place and have taken steps toward reducing its energy use.
+- Conserving energy: have taken steps toward reducing its energy use

 Approved Nutrient Management Plan